near/NEPs/specs/Standards/NonFungibleToken/Core.md

 // `receiver_id`.
 //
 // Requirements
-// * Caller of the method must attach a deposit of 1 yoctoⓃ for security purposes
+// * Caller of the method MUST attach a deposit of 1 yoctoⓃ for security purposes
 // * Contract MUST panic if called by someone other than token owner or,
 //   if using Approval Management, one of the approved accounts
 // * `approval_id` is for use with Approval Management extension, see